xamarin/xamarin-macios/docs/website/mtouch-errors.md

 As a last-straw solution, use an older version of Xamarin.iOS that does not require these new SDKs to be present during the build process.

+### <a name="MT0136"/>MT0136: Cannot find {assembly} referenced from {assembly}.

+This warning occurs when an assembly passed to mtouch contains a reference to another assembly that can't be found.

+mtouch may in certain cases still find references at a later point, which means that if the build otherwise succeeds, this warning can be ignored.

+### <a name="MT0137"/>MT0137: Cannot find {assembly}, referenced by an attribute in {assembly}.

+This warning occurs when an attribute contains a reference to another assembly that can't be found.

+mtouch may in certain cases still find references at a later point, which means that if the build otherwise succeeds, this warning can be ignored.

 # MT1xxx: Project related error messages

 ### MT10xx: Installer / mtouch